gopi487krishna/proposal-gsoc-2020/README.md

 I am familiar with Doxygen and have been using it for my GML Project with Morsa MCSS framework for automatic documentation generation of my project.

 ## Project Proposal
-The external API for FITS module provides a powerful yet easy ti
+The external API for FITS module provides a powerful yet easy to use API for reading and writing the FITS data.

+It consists of a collection of functions that facilitates the user in communicating with the internal classes of a FITS module.
+In other words, it binds each of the parser_classes and provides a wrapper over them through which we can communicate with the different parsers inside the fits module.

 ## Programming Competency
 **Problem Statement**